-Tooting Bec Underground Station, April 2017.
+5. Tooting Bec Underground Station, April 2017.
 Wherever I go during my London excursions, it invariably starts here at the local tube stop.
 Situated on the northern line between Balham and Tooting Broadway, the station was designed by legendary London Underground architect Charles Holden and opened its doors in 1926.
-No matter my destination, it seems I can get wherever I need to go in about forty minutes, from Greenwich and Hampstead, to Victoria Coach Station, Loftus Road and Hyde Park.
+No matter where I’m going in London, it seems I can get wherever I need to in about forty minutes.
 And I’m always a bit tickled by the Thought of the Day board in the main hall.
-Armed to the teeth with luggage as I head off to Heathrow Airport for yet another year in China, I pause for a moment to take in a dose of Tooting Bec wisdom: Ageing Is About Mind Over Matter.
-If you Don’t Mind, Then It Doesn’t Matter – Mark Twain.
+Armed to the teeth with luggage as I headed off to Heathrow Airport for yet another year in China, I pause for a moment to take in a dose of Tooting Bec wisdom: Ageing is about mind over matter.
+If you don’t mind, then it doesn’t matter – Mark Twain.

 For more on my hometown wanderings, check out my other 5s from around London.

 You can also take a look at my other articles from across England.